hapax/hapax.github.io/assets/chuzenji.md

-By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride and now flitting about the streets to watch the glassblower at work, take the cygnine pleasure crafts for a whirl, or unironically chow down on Nikko World Heritage Cheese Eggs.
+By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride and now flitting about the streets to watch the glassblower at work, or unironically chow down on Nikko World Heritage Cheese Eggs.
-Otousan falls in the water and the family laughs guilelessly.
+They take the cygnine pleasure crafts for a whirl on the lake, and Otousan falls in the water; guileless laughter.
 Clumsy Otousan!
-It is a mirage, like a Coke ad or an asset price bubble, burst by a grotesquely acephalous swan boat beached on the sedge.
+Of course, it is a mirage, like a Coke ad or an asset price bubble, burst by the apparation of a headless boat,

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />